-By hiring the right PR firm—a team specialized in health care media relations—you could be the one appearing on “Good Morning America” or in the pages of Elle.com
+By hiring the right PR firm—a team specialized in health care marketing and media relations—you could be the one appearing on “Good Morning America” or in the pages of Elle.com

-Today, we’re pulling back the curtain to reveal the inner workings of public relations in healthcare.
+Today, we’re pulling back the curtain to reveal the inner workings of public relations in the healthcare industry.

 At its essence, public relations and healthcare is all about telling a story.
 Your story.

-Whatever medical field you’re in—be it plastic surgery, dermatology, psychology, internal medicine, dermatology, orthopedic medicine —PR firms can help promote a product, service, or individual.
+Whatever medical field you’re in—be it plastic surgery, dermatology, psychology, internal medicine, dermatology, orthopedic medicine —PR firms can help promote a product, service, healthcare facility, or individual.

 To do this, a premier healthcare public relations firm will tailor a team to your marketing needs and goals.
-Once assembled, their mission is to build your name recognition and online presence.
+Once assembled, their mission is to build your name recognition and online presence through wide media coverage.
 PR teams drive this exposure via multiple channels, including:

 Every one of these mediums frequently requires a guest expert’s participation, particularly when the topic of the day revolves around healthcare, such as a medical breakthrough or a new technique in the field.
-Media members need someone who can translate medical jargon into palatable language that both they and their audience can grasp and then discuss.
+Media outlets need a medical expert who can translate medical jargon into palatable language that both they and their audience can grasp and then discuss.

 If you had something wrong with your eyes, would you go to a general practitioner for surgery?

 Of course not.
 You would see an ophthalmologist.
-The same principle applies to the realm of public relations and healthcare.
+The same principle applies to the realm of public relations and the healthcare industry.
 A PR agency that’s specialized in the medical field knows the ins and outs of the industry, has solid contacts with health and medical media, and understands medical terminology.